NEW JOB OPPORTUNITYNEW JOB OPPORTUNITY

 Duties and Responsibilities for this position include:

 • Support Groups and Events: planning and facilitating various support groups (in-person/virtual) for caregivers living in Cherryville and Lumby.
-Planning 3-4 larger events in both Cherryville and Lumby throughout the year which may include educational workshops, luncheons, dinner with presenters, etc. to support caregivers in their role and to reduce stress/burnout.
+Planning 3-4 larger events in both Cherryville and Lumby throughout the year which may include educational workshops, luncheons, dinner with presenters, etc. to support caregivers in their role and to reduce caregiver strain and burnout.

-• System Navigation Support: Making referrals to other programs, resources, and services both in Cherryville area and elsewhere as applicable.
+• System Navigation Support: Making referrals to other programs, resources, and services both in Cherryville and Lumby.

-• Working Collaboratively: Working as part of various teams, includes attending community of practice meetings with other Community Connectors, building relationships and liaising with community partners both in Cherryville and Lumby, working positively with CCFRS staff.
+• Working Collaboratively: Working as part of various teams, building relationships and liaising with community partners both in Cherryville and Lumby, making new connections with service providers in surrounding areas that support caregivers and their loved ones, working positively with CCFRS staff.

 • Evaluation and Reporting: must provide quarterly reports to Executive Director and maintain relevant statistics and data tracking.
 Encourage client feedback and quality impact surveys.